 - Gas: $125 (We were exploring a lot, but our Costco membership paid off here.)

-- Health insurance: $0 (This would have been around $300 total for two high-deductible plans at the time — and even more now — if we weren’t eligible to be on our parents’ plans at the time.
-However, other options do exist.
-ACA subsidies are available when your income is low, as it is when you’re not working full-time, and Hawaii in particular also has expanded Medicaid.
-I’m not gonna lie though — this is a tough one and may not be replicable.
-You should take this with a grain of salt and know that your healthcare costs may vary.)
+- Health insurance: $0 (If we weren’t eligible to be on parents’ insurance, it would have been around $300 for two high-deductible plans at the time.
+Now, prices are even higher, but other options exist.
+ACA subsidies are available when your income is low, as it is when you’re not working full-time, and Hawaii in particular also has expanded Medicaid.)

 - Entertainment and miscellaneous stuff: $40 (Like I said, most everything we did involved just going outside and enjoying nature!)